AS & A-Level

 A Little More about Critical Thinking

 Critical Thinking is similar to an intelligence test in which skills and practice are needed, while the amount of factual knowledge to be covered and memorised is less than for most other subjects, so revision is not burdensome.
-Some special terms for faults in reasoning need to be learnt, names of the components of the argument and, at A2, a variety of ethical theories and terms from ethical reasoning.
+Some special terms for faults in reasoning need to be learnt, names of the components of the argument.

 Critical Thinking is not easy.
 It requires deep thought and concentration, and is valued by universities because it trains the mind to look critically at evidence.
 Most students enjoy the subject, as the passages studied relate to current controversial arguments, there is plenty of discussion, and the long term benefits of learning to think clearly soon become self evident.

-Further information about the course and types of examination questions is to be found on the OCR website, and feel free to come and discuss the course with Dr Swale.
+Further information about the course and types of examination questions is to be found on the OCR website, and feel free to come and discuss the course with Mrs Lee-Johnson.

 Comments by Students of Critical Thinking at Kendrick